HadiJ9585/The-most-useful-META-tags/README.md

 <h1></h>META TAGS</h1>
-<p>Meta tags are one of the most important componenets in your coding process.
+<p>Meta tags are highly important componenets in your coding project.
 So, it is imperative that you learn what they are and how they are used.
 Furthermore, if you want to have a great score in SEO ranking, you need these meta tags.</p>

 <h2>Follow These Steps</h2>
 <ol>